buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IdsSchema.XsNodes/XsTypes/IsValid.md

 ## Return Value

-TRUE if compatible, false otherwise
+TRUE if compatible, FALSE otherwise

 ## See Also